Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

 \begin{proof} Moser isotopy can be used to create a cylindrical end for which the Lagrangian is cylindrical near infinity.
-It suffices to consider the case that $X$ has only a positive end $Z_+$, as the case of a negative end is similar.
+It suffices to consider the case that $X$ has only a convex end $Z_+$, as the case of a concave end is similar.
 By assumption, the submanifold $L$ is $C^1$ close to $\R \times \Lambda_+$ on the end.
-It follows that $\Lambda_{\sigma_+}$ is smooth and is a codimension one submanifold of $L$.
+It follows that $\Lambda_{\sigma_+}$ is a smooth codimension one submanifold of $L$.
 The projection

-is an (in general immersed) isotropic submanifold, since $ \omega = - \d (e^{-s} \alpha_\pm)$ vanishes on $\Lambda_{\sigma_+}$.
+is an (in general immersed) isotropic submanifold, since $ \omega = \d (e^s \alpha_+)$ vanishes on $\Lambda_{\sigma_+}$.
 Because $\Lambda_+$ is an $\Upsilon$-cover and $\Lambda_{\sigma_+}$ is $C^1$-close to $\Lambda_+$, the map $\Lambda_{\sigma_+} \to \Pi_{\sigma_+}$ is an $\Upsilon$-cover.